-SMSF’s can have up to 4 (2018 Budget announced that a SMSF will allow for 6) members to a fund.
+SMSF’s can have up to 6 members to a fund.
 This allows you the ability to combine your Superannuation with other members in order to save on costs, or to invest into assets that the members feel more comfortable with.

 What are the benefits of a Self-Managed Super Fund?

 The main benefits of establishing your own self-managed Superannuation fund would be control, flexibility and tax effectiveness.
 Having your own fund will allow you to select appropriate investments (with our assistance) to maximise the return on your Superannuation assets.
 Investment options include Australian and International shares, property, managed funds, fixed interest and cash.